 |Displays the RGB pixel values at the current mouse pointer position before applying any color corrections.|

 Specifies RGB values.
-Click on the arrow to open a context menu with the available option.
+Select the arrow to open a context menu with the available option.

 None – Does not specify the RGB value.

 |Displays the Hue, Saturation, and Value of the pixel under the current mouse position when HSV is selected.|

 |Displays the HEX of the pixel under the current mouse position when Web is selected.|